bznick98/bznick98.github.io/index.md

 I'm currently a MS student in UCLA studying Computer Science, focused on AI and Computer Vision.
 Before that, I received my bachelor's degree from University of Illinois at Urbana Champaign in 2021 as a Computer Engineering student.
 <!-- ###### I'm currently a senior studying Computer Engineering at [UIUC](https://ece.illinois.edu/), my interests are Autonomous Vehicles, Computer Vision and AI&ML techniques used on Image Processing.
 I was advised by a really nice Professor [Sayan Mitra](https://mitras.ece.illinois.edu/) and his group during 2020 Summer, researched on reachability analysis of hybrid system, especially on the software tool [C2E2](http://publish.illinois.edu/c2e2-tool/). -->

 In my spare time, I like photography and like to share my works.
-Currently, I've got 90,000,000+ views on [Unsplash](https://unsplash.com/@nick19981122), and became top-1000 contributer on the platform.
-All of my newest works will be uploaded to Unsplash and are free to download, you can also view some of them under [Gallery](../photo_work/index.html) on this site, though the site may not get updated as often as on Unsplash.
+Currently, I've got 120,000,000+ views on [Unsplash](https://unsplash.com/@nick19981122), and became top-1000 contributer on the platform.
+All of my newest works will be uploaded to Unsplash and are free to download, you can also view some of them under [Gallery](../photo_work/index.html) on this site, though this site may not get updated as often as on Unsplash.

 ###### P.S.
 I'm open to internships and research lab opportunities, feel free to reach me plz!